semasuka/blog/_posts/2019-01-06-introduction-to-jupyter-notebook.md

 you can export the .ipynb into different file format ranging from python, HTML, markdown, LaTex or pdf by pressing the file button in the menu bar and download as.

 ![Jupyter_export](/blog/assets/post_cont_image/j_export.jpeg)

+I will be writing all my tutorial post in Jupyter notebook and export it as markdown file.

 ### To sum up